dorian305/deathbattle/README.md

 # Death battle
 Death Battle is a command prompt game written in C++ language.
-2 player choose their nicknames, after which they can start the battle manually, or automated battle, in which every move is randomized.
-It is only for Windows operating system.
+Players choose their nicknames, after which they can start the battle manually, or automated battle, where teh gameplay is simulated by a computer.

+Made for Windows OS.